bdnorris/frontend-guidelines-questionnaire/README.md

 If everything goes correctly, we would be able to achieve our desired UI designs based on a purely semantic document structure.
 However, it's likely you will need to add extra `<div>`s and `<span>`s to help you properly and robustly style your content.

 These elements should be free of landmark roles.
 Never use something like a `<section>` or `<article>` just for styling.
-Ideally, if the UI were to be redesigned, these structural containers could be removed or reworked easily, without affecting any semantic meaning.
+Ideally, if the UI were to be redesigned, these containers could be removed or reworked easily, without affecting any semantic meaning.

+Do keep in mind that excessive DOM elements do affect browser performance, SEO, and accessibility.

 ### Using IDs